sinclarius/TEFC/README.md

 TEFC
 ====

-Travel Ecological Footprint Calculator
+Travel Ecological Footprint Calculator for Franklin University Switzerland

-This footprint calculator is specifically designed to help you assess your environmental impact both during independent and Academic Travels.
-This Travel Ecological Footprint Calculator is a tool to compare travel impacts with at-home impacts.
+This footprint calculator is specifically designed to help you assess your environmental impact both during independent and Franklin Academic Travels.
+This Travel Ecological Footprint Calculator  (TEFC) is a tool to compare travel impacts with at-home impacts.
 Our ecological footprint calculator is comprised of the following sub-categories: transport, accommodation, activities, goods and fiber, and food.
 It takes just a few minutes to calculate the total hectares (10,000 m2) of land required to